denten-books/plain-text/0-intro.md

 The rapid uptake of "what you see is what you get" interfaces pioneered by Apple proved the effectiveness of metaphor-centric design.
 Through metaphor, users are able to extend models of action from one domain into another.
-Empirical studies have later shown the effectiveness of metaphor in computation [@blackwell_does_1999; @sallam_use_2009].
+Empirical studies have later shown the effectiveness of metaphor in the design of human-computer interfaces [@blackwell_does_1999; @sallam_use_2009].
 Flusser would say that such figurative habituation makes experience more "smooth."
-The user avoids "bumping into the sharp corners" of new and complicated computational environments.
+The user avoids "bumping into the sharp corners" of new and complicated virtual environments.
 The metaphor conserves mental energy.
-But, once internalized, it also no longer attracts attention.
+Once internalized, it also no longer attracts attention.
 The seminal work on figurative speech undertaken by the Russian formalists at the turn of the twentieth century reminds us that effective metaphoric shortcuts to learning have their cognitive downside.
 Habituated experience passes into the unconscious [@shklovksy_poetika_1919, 104].
 The thing "dries up" in Shklovsky's words, first in perception and then in practice [@shklovksy_poetika_1919, 38 and 104].
 The figure becomes so familiar that we cease thinking about it---an early insight that was also confirmed experimentally almost a century later.[^ln-cog]

-The formalists understood habituated metaphors to diminish the vitality of experience.
+The formalists understood such habituated metaphors to diminish the vitality of experience.
 Shklovsky quotes from the diaries of Lev Tolstoy, who, while dusting his room, could not remember if he had already dusted his sofa.
 Tolstoy wrote: